-At Group level total not recognized DTAs TLCF are equal to Euro 2,061 million mainly referred to UniCredit S.p.A. for Euro 1,490 million, to UniCredit Leasing S.p.A. for Euro 267 million, to UniCredit Bank AG and its subsidiaries for Euro 194 million and to UniCredit Bank Austria AG and its subsidiaries for Euro 78 million.
+At Group level total not recognised DTAs TLCF are equal to Euro 1,125 million mainly referred to UniCredit for Euro 549 million, to UniCredit Leasing S.p.A. for Euro 275 million, to UniCredit Bank GmbH and its subsidiaries for Euro 207 million and to UniCredit Bank Austria AG and its subsidiaries for Euro 63 million.
+In respect of foreign permanent establishments of UniCredit, relevant tax losses not utilised are equal to Euro 7,420 million, due to start-up expenses or other operating costs.
+These tax losses can only be used against the taxable income at the level of each single permanent establishment for taxes due in the relevant Country of establishment.